-Performance during the year: Under the BMCS, an independent market research company carried out telephone surveys with the Company's customers to find out how satisfied they were with services related to unplanned or planned power cuts, quotations and subsequent connections, and general enquiries.
-The Company recorded an improvement in overall satisfaction scores at 89.3% compared to the prior year (87.7%) which had resulted in an overall BMCS rank of 13 out of 14.
-The BMCS rank was maintained year-on-year, as whilst the Company had shown improvement, the other DNOs had also demonstrated equivalent progress.
+The impact of extreme weather events such as Storm Arwen are largely excluded from the Customer Service KPIs.
+Under the BMCS, an independent market research company carried out telephone surveys with the Company's customers to find out how satisfied they were with services related to unplanned or planned power cuts, quotations and subsequent connections, and general enquiries.
+The Company recorded a marginal decline in overall satisfaction scores at 88.4% compared to the prior year (89.3%) maintaining an overall BMCS rank of 13 out of 14.

 To further enhance the service provided to customers a number of initiatives from the Company's customer service improvement plan were implemented during the year.
-This included the continued development of the customer relationship management ("CRM") system, the introduction of quote-on-site technology for connections small works and the rollout of a 'Customer First' training programme which was introduced to improve the proactivity and effectiveness of communication with customers.
+This included the continued development of the customer relationship management ("CRM") system, including the roll-out of CRM Go for unplanned power cuts which provides improved real-time customer communication during an outage, the transition to a six-region structure within Connections and the continued rollout of a 'Customer First' training programme which was introduced to improve the proactivity and effectiveness of communication with customers.